 Retailers market their offers to the consumers who can choose the offer they want according to their own needs, entering into a contract agreement with their existing retailer or a new retailer.
-The prices, fees, and other terms of these contracts are not regulated, and may be lower or higher than the regulated prices.

 The NSW Government operates NSW Energy Switch, which is a free online website to make it easier for customers to find the best prices.
 The Australian Government’s Australian Energy Regulator (AER) also operates a free electricity and gas on-line price comparison service Energy made Easy, which enables consumers to compare offers from different energy retailers to find the one that best meets their needs.

 Each year IPART is required to monitor the competitiveness of the gas and electricity markets.
 When competition is working well, if a retailer increases its prices above the costs of supply, then they will be outcompeted and lose customers to other retailers.

 IPART makes recommendations to the NSW Government on gas reticulation licences and we monitor and enforce compliance with licence conditions.

 Prior to July 2017, IPART regulated gas prices.
 Information on historical gas prices can be found here.